jhmcstanton/jhmcstanton.github.io/posts/blog/2018-08-15-phantom-types-and-how-to-enhance-them.markdown

 be useful in some cases.

 The smart constructor approach works well, and is used by many libraries today.
 In this case I like the `DataKinds` approach since it allows us to worry less about what is hidden and exported from the library.
-In this library `DataKinds` approach doesn't tie our hands enough to cause problems, instead giving us enough rope to implement the library, and then use it, without worrying about weird states that our `EnvConfigs` could be in.
+In this library `DataKinds` aren't tying our hands enough to cause problems, instead giving us enough rope to implement the library, and use it, without worrying about weird states that our `EnvConfigs` could be in.